My First Cashbox

 columns, you can check whether these products are activated.

-The following image shows an example of activating the fiskaltrust.CarefreeBundle in the PosOperator's account for the selected location:
+The following image shows an example of activating the fiskaltrust.CarefreeBundle for the selected location:

 The second step is the Technical rollout which will use a template to create a new CashBox and a new Queue.
 It will also link the previously created SCU (from the Business rollout) to the new Queue.